Jun 29, 2020

 Once you’ve figured out what you can afford, you need to consider the vehicle features you want/need and how you will use the vehicle.

-Car ownership is expensive and drivers continually search for ways to reduce those costs.
+Car ownership costs can quickly add up and drivers continually search for ways to reduce those costs.
 For some people, leasing is one significant way to reduce the monthly cost of operating a car.
-Did you know that 1 in 4 people make the choice to lease a car over buying a car?
+According to Forbes 1 in 4 people make the choice to lease a car over buying a car?

 Studies show that people who lease are as satisfied as those who finance a car purchase.
 66% of people who lease a car were very satisfied compared with 69% who were very satisfied with financing or buying a car.